AlloVince/avnpc.js/README.md

 Backend API for avnpc.com

-A pure node.js API service
+A pure node.js blog micro service

 - API style: both support RESTFul / GraphQL
 - Blog posts content be able to store in a github repo or an Evernote account

 ### Installation & development